Brand Name: Norvir

 Read the FDA description of Norvir.

 Norvir’s effects depend on the dosage.
-When a doctor prescribes it at levels between 100 and 200 mg per day, it is used to increase the effects of antiviral medications.
-Norvir boosts these medicines’ effectiveness.
-When prescribed at levels of 600 mg twice daily, it is used to keep HIV from reproducing.
+When a doctor prescribes it at levels between 100 and 200 milligrams (mg) per day, it’s used to increase the effects of antiviral medications.
+Norvir boosts the effectiveness of these medicines.
+When prescribed at levels of 600 mg twice daily, it’s used to keep HIV from reproducing.

 Norvir is not a cure for HIV, but it can slow HIV’s progression.
 A doctor will typically prescribe a low initial dose and then increase the dosage over the course of two weeks.
-Norvir should be taken with meals if possible.
+Norvir should be taken with food.
+A high-fat snack helps reduce side effects.

 This information is a summary.
 Before starting this medication, discuss questions with your healthcare provider and make sure you understand dosage instructions.